vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 It is harder to modify tags by "splitting" them.
-For example, if you create the tag ``foo.bar`` and later decide that you really want to track two variations of ``bar`` (such as ``foo.bar.um`` and ``foo.bar.wut``), it can be painstaking to review your existing ``foo.bar`` nodes to separate them into the appropraite categories.
+For example, if you create the tag ``foo.bar`` and later decide that you really want to track two variations of ``bar`` (such as ``foo.bar.um`` and ``foo.bar.wut``), it can be painstaking to review your existing ``foo.bar`` nodes to separate them into the appropriate categories.

 Precision
 ---------